luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 		"state": 3}
 	]
 	That means npc3 has to reach state 2 (the third speech defined in speeches), and npc3 has to reach state 3, before this npc will come to this particular state.
-	There is one special speech (state), that is the speech asking if the player is done with the talk in the hall, and is ready to go into the cyberspace to challenge the opponent.
+	There is one special speech (state), which is the speech asking if the player is done with the talk in the hall, and is ready to go into the cyberspace to challenge the opponent.
 This particular speech is necessary for every scenario (in order to process from hall phase), and it's indicated by a "`" character at the first page of a speech.
 When an NPC when talked to, reaches this speech, a question like "Are you ready for the cyber battle?", together with "Yes" button and "No" button will be shown.
 The real question can be configured by writing a single page text after the "`" character.
 Extra pages of text after the "`" character will be ignored by the program.
 N.B. don't add more speeches (states) after this final question.
 If you do so, if the player wanted to hall around a little longer, and clicked on the "No" button, the NPC will never ask the question again, trapping the player forever in the hall.
 Final point: the first NPC will come to talk to the player when the player enters the hall, even if the player has not clicked on anyone.
-It's quite reasonable for this NPC to be the manager or the dest clerk of this place
+It's quite reasonable for this NPC to be the manager or the desk clerk of this place

 4. common_acts.json:
 acts: it consists of two arrays.
-The first array define acts for the intruder, and the second array define acts for the defender.
+The first array defines acts for the intruder, and the second array defines acts for the defender.
 	name: (required)the name of the act
-	prerequists: an array of acts that need to be unlocked beforeunlocking this act
+	prerequists: an array of acts that need to be unlocked before unlocking this act
 	learningCost: the cost to unlock this act
 	desc: short, single page description.
 It's shown in non-scrollable popup window, so don't make it long.
 To put long explanation, use personal notes
 	needSelfBuffs: the player has to have this buff in order to perform the act
 	needRivalBuffs: the rival has to have these buffs for the player to perform the act successfully
 	noSelfBuffs: the player should not have these buffs in order to perform the act
 	noRivalBuffs: the rival should not have these buffs for the player to perform the act successfully
 	cost: (required) the cost of performing this act.
 Zero-cost act cannot be performed.
-It will be used as prerequist for other acts.
+It will be used as prerequisite for other acts.
 	successRate: the initial success rate of the act.
 It can be modified in game by other acts.
 By default, it takes 1.
 	selfBuffs: the buff enforced to the player when the act succeeds
 	rivalBuffs: the buff enforced to the rival when the act succeeds